mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Flash-pak**

 This is an electronic box, ten centimeters by ten centimeters on its face and two centimeters thick, containing a set of micro-flashes on each side designed to fire in random strobing sequence to confuse opponents.
 Anyone in the range of a flash-pak and using standard vision receives the Blinded status (p.
 51) indicated in the DV chart on all tests that include vision due to the strobe effect.
 Using low-light causes the status to shift up one level.
 Flare compensation drops the status down one level.
 The flash-pak has ten charges and uses one charge per combat round.
 Plugged in, it recharges one charge every ten seconds.

-{REMOVE ME} - Wireless bonus: The strobe sequence can avoid directing strong flashes at the subscribed character preventing any Status Effect for them.
-The device can recharge by induction, regaining one charge per hour

 **Fragmentation**